Penfolds Magill Estate

-Tour the region to experience its spectacular combination of winding roads, quaint villages, apple and cherry orchards, and roadside produce.
+Tour this Australian wine region to experience its spectacular combination of winding roads, quaint villages, apple and cherry orchards, and roadside produce.
 Vineyards extend the length of this 70km-long region of varied landscapes.

 Vines were first planted in the Adelaide Hills in 1839.
 From the 1840s until the end of the century many high quality wines were grown by a large number of grape growers.
 For various reasons viticulture and winemaking almost ceased until a revival took place in the 1970s.

 Sauvignon Blanc, Chardonnay, Riesling, Pinot Noir and sparkling wine.